matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Cross St. Marys and bear R to ascend Bernal Cut Path.
 * Ascend Bernal Cut Path 2 blocks and walk L to cross Richland bridge.
 * At end of bridge take immediate L on to Arlington Path that parallels San Jose.
-* When flowered Arlington Path descends to spot immediately adjacent to green Monterey Blvd. sign, turn right and ascend stairway.
+* When flowered Arlington Path descends to spot immediately adjacent to green Monterey Blvd. sign, turn R and ascend stairway.
 * At top of stairs, turn L and follow Arlington one block to Arlington Triangle Pollinator Garden at Roanoke.
-* Just past the Arlington Pollinator Garden sign, walk left upon dirt path which, after descending through CA native plant restoration area, will morph into a sidewalk that will ascend back to Arlington.
+* Just past the Arlington Pollinator Garden sign, walk L upon dirt path which will descend and morph into a sidewalk ascending back to Arlington.
-* Walk left on Arlington and, at stop sign, cross to other side.
+* Walk L on Arlington and, at stop sign, cross to other side.
 * Walk R up Natick, turn L on Chenery and walk two blocks to Diamond.
 * Turn L at Diamond, and to traffic light.
 * Section ends at Glen Park BART Station, at Bosworth and Diamond.